Matt Symons: Career

 On 25 March 2015, Symons returned to his home nation to sign for London Irish in the Aviva Premiership from the 2015-16 season following Chiefs assistant coach Tom Coventry to the English side.

-On 28 June it was confirmed that Symons had terminated his contract with London Irish after their relegation to the Green King IPA Championship and signed for former London rival Wasps.
+On 28 June it was confirmed that Symons had terminated his contract with London Irish after their relegation to the Greene King IPA Championship and signed for former London rival Wasps.

 On 23 May 2018, Symons would sign for Premiership rivals Harlequins from the 2018-19 season.

 He started in the Premiership final against Exeter on 26 June 2021 as Harlequins won the game 40-38 in the highest scoring Premiership final ever.